 That's the whole thing.

 nouz is a daily P&L tracker, built for café and restaurant owner-operators.
-It pulls your gross from your POS, lets you tap variable costs in under 30 seconds, pro-rates your big fixed costs into a daily slice, and shows you EBIT before you lock up.
+You type tonight's gross from the Z-report in ten seconds, tap variable costs as the day happens, and your big fixed costs are already pro-rated into the day's slice.
+EBIT shows before you lock up.

 Not a replacement for your accountant — keep her.
 A replacement for the silence between her reports.
-The numbers a café actually runs on: covers, AOV, food cost %, tips, and the one number on top — did today pay.
+The numbers a café actually runs on: today's revenue, today's variable costs, today's slice of rent — and the one number on top, did today pay.

 Five interactions a day.
 Under a minute combined.
 Built to survive a 6-rush Saturday and a tired 11pm close.